Meet Love Island 2020 contestant Rebecca Gormley – the new girl set to stir up the villa

-Whereas the motion on Love Island 2020 continues to please, it appears there’s loads of bombshells on the best way to place bother in paradise.
+Whereas the motion on Love Island 2020 continues to please, it appears there’s loads of bombshells on the best way to place hassle in paradise.

 Enter Rebecca Gormley, a part-time mannequin and carer from Newcastle.

-We now have all the things it’s essential know concerning the new woman within the South African villa, together with who she’s after from the present contestants.
+We now have every thing it is advisable know concerning the new woman within the South African villa, together with who she’s after from the prevailing contestants.

 Rebecca Gormley – Key Information